a-sep/TicTacToeGame/README.md

 - My game will reset as soon as it's over so I can play again.<br>

-- I can choose whether I want to play as X or O.<br>
+- I can choose to play as X or O.<br>

 Status: *Ready.